awslabs/ssosync/cicd/cloudformation/README.md

 * developer.yaml - creates the pipeline to build and test prior to raising a pull request.

 The other option is for the production build, deploy and test environment, which requires, two AWS accounts *production* and *staging*:
-* First setup to *staging* account
+* First setup into each *staging* account (management, delegated IAM Identity Center admin, non-delegated)
   * secrets.yaml - creates the secrets for storing the credentials for your test GSuite and IAM Identity Center instances
-  * staging.yaml - creates the pipeline to deploy and test prior to raising a pull request.
+  * testing.yaml - creates the pipeline to deploy and test prior to raising a pull request.
 Make a note of the output values

 * Now setup your *production* account
   * Manually create your code star connection
-  * production.yaml - creates the pipeline to build, trigger the test pipeline in staging and where appropriate publish the app
+  * release.yaml - creates the pipeline to build, trigger the test pipeline in staging and where appropriate publish the app